Vasadev2003/Java-Programming/README.md

 # refer a channel for public ,private,protected ,default kewword explnation

 # learned clearly the polymorphism and how it works at different suitation so will to see see at the commit of polymorphism

+# final key word

+final key word used in Class,Methods,asa well as variables

+when you think a particular thing is constant and no one should overide or inherit or change the value you can add the final keyword before the method,class,or varialbel

+# read further about object hascode and how it compares with the other object

+# UPCASTING AND DOWN CASTING REFERENCE THE COMMIT UPCAS AND DOWN CAST